nest-desktop/nest-desktop/docs/user/setup.rst

 This guide provides a detailed documentation on how to install NEST Desktop with NEST Simulator.
 The front end NEST Desktop requires NEST Simulator as the back end for the simulation.
-NEST Simulator has an API Server which can forward requests to simulation engine.
+NEST Simulator has an API Server which can forward requests to the simulation engine.
 For more information, please have a look `here <https://nest-simulator.readthedocs.io/en/stable/nest_server.html>`__.